Caveatron/Software/PC Applications/README.md

 - Added ability to save Caveatron SV Points Mode points into separate files by point type (walls, profiles, or cross sections)
 - Bug fixes
 - Updated user manual
-If you have difficulty with the Winx64 version, try the Winx86 version which was compiled with an older compiler version.

 ### Version 2.2.2
 - Added new menu item to disable or enable the LIDAR window calibration correction (enabled by default).